coh2-org/MakoCelo/README.md

 * Added In-Game overlay that shows players ranks during match loading screen (Requires Toggle Overlay checked and turned on Auto Scan Log)
 * Some minor improvement in logic of log scanning and team detection (partially loaded data is no more
 * Added application logs to file with more details for easier troubleshooting
-* Removed Stats window because all data is downloaded from Relic API during match detection
+* Removed ELO window because all data is downloaded from Relic API during match detection

 Non-functional
 * Moved project to C#